jeffskinnerbox/ubuntu-desktop/README.md

 xeyes
 ```

-sources:
+Sources:

 * [Run graphical programs within Vagrantboxes](https://coderwall.com/p/ozhfva/run-graphical-programs-within-vagrantboxes)
 * [X-forwarding to run GUI program in Vagrant box](https://code-maven.com/xforwarding-from-vagrant-box)
 * [How to enable and use SSH X11 Forwarding on Vagrant Instances](https://computingforgeeks.com/how-to-enable-and-use-ssh-x11-forwarding-on-vagrant-instances/)

 ### Enabling Cut & Paste / Clipboard
-Your going to want to enable cut & paste between the host and gusest machines.
+Your going to want to enable cut & paste between the host and guest machines.
-Ths can be esily be accomplished via the following:
+This can be easily be accomplished via the following:

 ```ruby
 config.vm.provider "virtualbox" do |vb|